ThepokKung/FRA532_LAB1_ws/readme.md

 Forward Kinematics is used to predict the robot's future position and orientation based on its current state and motion parameters.
 This is crucial for simulating and controlling the robot's movement in various scenarios.

-Forward Kinematics has 3 Models: `YawRate`,`Single-Track` and `Double-Track`, all implemented in the node: [`ForwardKinematic-All.py`](/src/robot_controller/scripts/Kinematic/ForwardKinematic-All.py)
+Forward Kinematics has 3 Models: `Yaw-Rate`, `Single-Track`, and `Double-Track`, all implemented in the node: [`ForwardKinematic-All.py`](/src/robot_controller/scripts/Kinematic/ForwardKinematic-All.py)

 #### 3.1 Yaw Rate Model
-For the Yaw Rate model, we use the IMU's yaw rate and wheel speeds:
+For the Yaw Rate model, we use the IMU's yaw rate and wheel speeds, accounting for possible slip angle:

 ```math
 V = \frac{v_{rear\_left} + v_{rear\_right}}{2}